Terms of Service

 Notwithstanding anything to the contrary set forth in this Agreement, in the event of any change in applicable law, regulation, decision, rule, or order by any regulatory agency, legislative body or court of competent jurisdiction (“Regulatory Activity”) that materially increases the costs or materially impacts the terms of delivery of Service, NetActuate will provide You with a written proposal describing in detail the change and how the change may affect the functionality and performance of the Services.
 If the Regulatory Activity will increase NetActuate’s cost of providing Services, then NetActuate reserves the right to modify rates and charges due to Regulatory Activity; provided (i) NetActuate will provide as much prior written notice as practicable, (ii) NetActuate shall be required to exercise commercially reasonable efforts to mitigate the impact of such Regulatory Activity on the provision of the Services and to implement commercially reasonable workarounds that would not require an increase in price to You, and (iii) any increase in costs must be proportionally attributable to the provision of Services, and shall be allocable to You only in respect of the Services actually provided to You and no other customers of NetActuate.

-As long You use NetActuate Services, You shall maintain, at Y our own expense: (a) general liability insurance that provides comprehensive liability coverage, and (b) business loss and interruption insurance in an amount sufficient to compensate You and Your end users for loss of the Services, and any content or data relating thereto.
+As long as You use NetActuate Services, You shall maintain, at Your own expense: (a) general liability insurance that provides comprehensive liability coverage, and (b) business loss and interruption insurance in an amount sufficient to compensate You and Your end users for loss of the Services, and any content or data relating thereto.
 Upon request, You shall provide NetActuate with proof of such coverage and shall furnish a certificate of insurance.

 6. Your Obligations

 6.1 Your Account.
 You are solely responsible for maintaining the confidentiality and security of the passwords used by You to access Your NetActuate Account and Your NetActuate Services.
 You bear sole responsibility for any and all activity that occurs under Your username and password.
-NetActuate is not be responsible for any loss or damage arising from or otherwise related to Your failure to maintain control over access to Your password or username, whether due to Your own negligence or for any other reason.
+NetActuate is not responsible for any loss or damage arising from or otherwise related to Your failure to maintain control over access to Your password or username, whether due to Your own negligence or for any other reason.

 6.2 Obligation to Not Disrupt Our Systems.
 You agree to use Our Services in a manner that does not interfere with or otherwise disrupt services to our other customers or any of our equipment.
-NetActuate reserves the right to suspend or close the NetActuate Account and associated NetActuate Services, without prior notice (and immediately if necessary), if in our judgment such interference or disruption is determined to exist.
+NetActuate reserves the right to suspend or close Your NetActuate Account and associated NetActuate Services, without prior notice (and immediately if necessary), if in our judgment such interference or disruption is determined to exist.

 6.3 Security Measures and Actions of Others.
 You are solely responsible for the security clearance of Representatives to whom You grant access to Your NetActuate Services, and You are fully responsible for their actions.
 NetActuate shall exercise commercially reasonable efforts to prevent unauthorized access to or disclosure of Your data, which includes any data of Your customers and their end users.
 However,You take full responsibility for setting up, maintaining and securing Your NetActuate Services.
 You are responsible for configuring Your NetActuate Services to meet Your needs and objectives, any necessary technical interventions on Your NetActuate Services to ensure proper functioning (including in the case of malfunction or failure), and procuring, installing, maintaining and updating any software necessary to secure or restrict access to part or all of Your NetActuate Services, and implementing security best practices.

 6.4 Self-Identification Requirement.
 By creating Your NetActuate Account, You specifically declare that You have the legal capacity and necessary authorizations required.
-You must clearly and truthfully identify Yourself to NetActuate to proceed with the creation of a NetActuate Account by provide documentation as reasonably requested by NetActuate and identify account roles, which are required to subscribe to and use our Services.
+You must clearly and truthfully identify Yourself to NetActuate to proceed with the creation of a NetActuate Account by providing documentation as reasonably requested by NetActuate and identify account roles, which are required to subscribe to and use our Services.

-7. Intellectual Property and IP Allocation
+7. Intellectual Property and Internet Protocol Allocation

 7.1 Intellectual Property Ownership.
 Unless otherwise set forth in this Agreement, NetActuate reserves all rights and benefits afforded under federal and international copyright and patent laws in all software programs and documentation developed by NetActuate and licensed to You for use under this Agreement.